emmajanedrews/base-template/_posts/2018-02-01-what-you-should-know-about-vancouver-housing-in-2017.md

 [Vallee Real Estate Group](https://www.youtube.com/user/valleerealestate)

-Summary:<br>Steady sales and diminished listings characterized Metro Vancouver’s housing market in 2017.
+Video Summary:<br>Steady sales and diminished listings characterized Metro Vancouver’s housing market in 2017.
 Homebuyers purchased nearly 36,000 homes last year. **T****hat’s 10% above our 10-year sales average and ranks as the 3rd-highest selling year over the last decade.** Strong economic growth, low interest rates, declining unemployment, increasing wages, and a growing population all helped boost homebuyer demand last year.&nbsp;<br>&nbsp;<br>Detached homebuyers had more selection to choose from in 2017 and more time to make decisions.
 The detached home market still experienced price increases regionwide in 2017.
 That’s nothing compared to the double-digit price increase experienced by the condo and townhome markets.&nbsp;

 Looking forward to 2018, there will be three key factors we will watch for.